mkdotam/aws-tf-tg-ecs-wordpress/README.md

 * Lambda

 ---
-TODO:
+Further Improvements:
-- Tighten Security Groups, to allow traffic from respective Security Groups.
+- Review IAM roles and tighten Security Groups, to allow traffic only from respective Security Groups.
-- Review IAM roles.
 - Create CloudWatch Dashboards and Alerts, setup SNS to deliver alerts to email.
-- EFS is mounted to ECS task, but is not properly used by the Wordpress application.
 ---
 Enjoy & have fun!